rickytrevor/GoFnaf/README.md

 to run this image with docker you have to run

-docker run --name gofnafserver -p 8080:8080 -t -d rickytrevor/gofnafdocker
+docker run --rm --name gofnafserver -p 8080:8080 -t -d rickytrevor/gofnafdocker

 i'll update this image as soon as i publish a new version of the server